VitorNunesCPT/claude-task-master/README-task-master.md

 This will prompt you for project details and set up a new project with the necessary files and structure.

-### Important Notes

-1. **ES Modules Configuration:**

-   - This project uses ES Modules (ESM) instead of CommonJS.
-   - This is set via `"type": "module"` in your package.json.
-   - Use `import/export` syntax instead of `require()`.
-   - Files should use `.js` or `.mjs` extensions.
-   - To use a CommonJS module, either:
-     - Rename it with `.cjs` extension
-     - Use `await import()` for dynamic imports
-   - If you need CommonJS throughout your project, remove `"type": "module"` from package.json, but Task Master scripts expect ESM.

-2. The Anthropic SDK version should be 0.39.0 or higher.

 ## Quick Start with Global Commands